Spencer Daily Weather Forecast - NewsBreak

 Spencer Daily Weather Forecast

-SPENCER, MA(Updated at 8am ET)Here's your weather forecast for the next four days.
+SPENCER, IN(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Breezy: 3 mph